 scholarly and technical writings on various topics

-Provenant is advocating that ACDCs — specifically vLEIs or credentials with similar schemas and governance — be used as evidence (instead of X509 certs) in protocol-based interactions in telco, banking, supply chain, and similar contexts.
+Provenant is advocating that ACDCs — specifically vLEIs or credentials with similar schemas and governance — be used as identity evidence (instead of X509 certs) in protocol-based interactions in telco, banking, supply chain, and similar contexts.
 Why would we do this, when so much of the web runs on PKI/X509, and that tech has excellent tools, is widely adopted, and has a 40-year track record of solid cryptography?
 What makes X509 certs in identity protocols less desirable than X509 certs in SSL?
 Here are some concrete reasons.

 The challenge “token-authority” parameter is only used in cases where the VoIP telephone network requires the CA to identify the Token Authority.
 This is currently not the case for the Signature-based Handling of Asserted information using toKENs (SHAKEN) [ATIS-1000080] certificate framework governance but may be used by other frameworks.
 If a “token-authority” parameter is present, then the ACME client MAY use the “token-authority” value to identify the URL representing the Token Authority that will provide the TNAuthList Authority Token response to the challenge.
-If the “token- authority” parameter is not present, then the ACME client MUST identify the Token Authority based on locally configured information or local policies.
+If the “token-authority” parameter is not present, then the ACME client MUST identify the Token Authority based on locally configured information or local policies.

-In most analyses, we assume that certs are issued by certificate authorities.
-These are vetted orgs, earnest about security.
-However, they aren’t the ones that choose or manage the keys in certs.
-This is like insisting that the control panel on our missile silo door must have its wiring and programming inspected by a master electrician who’s careful and cautious — but allowing that electrician to input the governing secret for the door based on advice from any employee of the construction company.
+Again, this is focusing too high on the dam.
+Certificate authorities aren’t the ones that choose or manage the keys in certs.
+Holders of certs do that.
+It’s the key management of holders that’s the ubiquitous locus of the risk, and extra protections that ignore it are inadequate by definition.
+Focusing on CAs is like insisting that the control panel on our missile silo door must have its wiring and programming inspected by a master electrician who’s careful and cautious — but allowing that electrician to input the governing secret for the door based on advice from any employee of the construction company.
 Is that employee truly representing the construction company’s intent?
 Does he write passwords down on post-it notes and leave them on his lunchbox?
 Does she text the secret to her boss over SMS?
 The problem is not just that protections on this secret might be weak — it’s that nothing is known about the risks and protections on that secret.
 Knowing nothing about the root of ecosystem security is not a good basis for trust.

 How many of the following issues, unspecified (or at least, not having transparent answers) by best-of-breed cert governance, can we afford to ignore if we want to achieve strong organizational identity?